Major obstacles and dereliction faced, locks and bridges repaired, major dredging programme, and canal railway

-The Canal Society tackled the 15-mile and less accessible western end using a 70ft steam powered floating dredger aptly named Perseverence.
+The Canal Society tackled the 15-mile and less accessible western end using the Perseverance dredger.
 Work began at Odiham in Hampshire in 1975.
 Although an ideal method of dredging, there remained the problem of silt disposal.

 At first, dredgings were loaded into skips run along a towpath railway and emptied onto riparian fields, but this method was slow and laborious.
 Later, the silt was moved with mud barges and tugs and off-loaded by a bankside crane.

 There were many delays during the years of dredging, caused by maintenace stoppages, unexpected breakdowns, annual boiler inspections etc. The most protracted delay occurred at Dogmersfield because (reminiscent of the more recent recurrence) a landslip caused work to be stopped for over a year while the slip was cleared and a gabion retaining wall built.
 Eventually the dredger passed by the site in April 1983.